 Some psychologists have moved the Freudian theory of ego threat into the anxiety sphere.
 In other words, if you have an underlying anxiety about something, it is more likely to manifest itself as anger.
 However, the defence mechanism is more likely to be of the anxiety itself – not anger.

-It is also possible for your past experiences to play a role in any causes of anger.
+It is also possible for your past experiences to play a role in anger.
 Perhaps as a child, you were punished for expressing anger.
 Perhaps you have grown up thinking it is ok to act out your anger through violence.

 Other instances, such as trauma or abuse, can also be one of the causes of anger.
 These underlying feelings manifest themselves as raw emotion.